V33RU/wsdos/README.md

 # wsdos
-websockets multiple connection requests makes to web or device to get down the web page
+websockets multiple connection requests sends to device to freeze the device

 Usage: